BitFunnel/NativeJIT/Examples/Parser/README.md

 After running the tests, it falls into a Read-Eval-Print loop which prints out a >> prompt and then waits for input.
-At this point you can type and expression and hit enter to evaluate it.
+At this point you can type an expression and hit enter to evaluate it.

 Entering a blank line will exit the program.
 Here's a sample run: